resonantdoghouse/secret-message/README.md

 # Secret Message

-Demo showing how to encrypt and decrupt a message by shifting letters in a string by a set number of characters, using a [caesar cypher](https://en.wikipedia.org/wiki/Caesar_cipher).
+Demo showing how to encrypt and decrypt a message by shifting letters in a string by a set number of characters, using a [caesar cypher](https://en.wikipedia.org/wiki/Caesar_cipher).